What tax allowances am I entitled to?

 You only pay income tax on taxable income that is above your tax allowances.

-You are only eligible for UK tax allowances if you are resident in the United Kingdom or if you are a citizen of an EEA country.
+You are only eligible for UK tax allowances if you are resident in the United Kingdom (including if you are a Scottish taxpayer) or if you are a citizen of an EEA country.
 In addition, you may be able to claim a UK personal allowance under the terms of a doulbe taxation agreement.
 There is more information in the guidance to form R43 on the GOV.UK website.

 If you are resident in the UK but not domiciled in the UK and you claim to use the ‘remittance basis’ of taxation, you may not be eligible for UK tax allowances.
 More information on residence and domicile can be found in our 'migrants section'.